Virginia Regiment: Legacy

-The First Virginia Regiment is memorialized in a statue in Meadow Park, a triangular park in Richmond’s (VA) Fan District by sculptor Ferruccio Legnaioli.
+The First Virginia Regiment is memorialized in a statue in Meadow Park, a triangular park in Richmond’s Fan District by sculptor Ferruccio Legnaioli.
 Dedicated on 1 May 1930, to commemorate the regiment for fighting in seven American Wars, including the Civil War when they served in the Confederate Army.
 The statue is a seven foot high bronze standing figure of a colonial infantryman that lists the founding date of the Regiment (1754) at its base.
 The figure is mounted on a pedestal eight feet high which is lined with bronze plaques describing the history and service of the Regiment through seven wars.
 The statue was pulled down from its pedestal during the night of 19–20 June 2020.
-It was the fifth statue toppled in Richmond during a series of civil rights protests.
+It was the fifth statue toppled in Richmond during the George Floyd protests in the United States.